 Time allowing, our journey back to the ferries will include a brief stop to see Muness Castle.
 Built in 1598 AD by cruel Laurence Bruce, this is a fine example of tower house architecture.
 (Overnight Lerwick, Shetland) BL

 Day 6: Saturday 6 June, Lerwick – St Ninian’s Isle – Mousa – Lerwick

 - St Ninian’s Isle Circular Walk – led by regional archaeologist (approx. 3hrs)

 - Time at leisure

 - Mousa Boat Dusk Trip: Storm Petrels at Mousa Broch

-    A short drive takes us to the beauty and peace of St. Ninian’s Isle where we cross the tombolo (a beautiful sandy natural causeway) for our 3-hour guided walk, where nature and history nestle side by side; an Iron Age settlement (c.800 BC to c.AD 400), a stone church and the remains of a later ruined church (AD c.1100s) all share this isle.
+A short drive takes us to the beauty and peace of St. Ninian’s Isle where we cross the tombolo (a beautiful sandy natural causeway) for our 3-hour guided walk, where nature and history complement each other; an Iron Age settlement (c.800 BC to c.AD 400), a stone church and the remains of a later ruined church (AD c.1100s) all share this isle.
 It was here that the St.Ninian’s Treasure (AD c.750-825) was found by a schoolboy in 1958.
 During this walk we will be accompanied by one of Shetland’s regional archaeologists.